Champion of the Universe: Fictional character biography

+Later, the Champion had settled on the planet Skardon, whose native Skard exist in a "might makes right" culture; all disputes, including matters of law, are settled in a trial by combat.
+By defeating Skardon's most powerful fighters in the natives' boxing-ring-esque arena, the Champion became the ruler of the planet.
+He is later defeated and dethroned by She-Hulk.

-After falling to the She-Hulk, the Champion took the new name of "The Fallen One" in disgrace.
-He also attempted to take revenge through a proxy, passing the Power Gem to the heroine's arch-enemy Titania (who also failed to defeat the She-Hulk).
+Afterward, the Champion took the new name of "The Fallen One" in disgrace.
+He also attempted to take revenge through a proxy, passing the Power Gem to the heroine's arch-enemy Titania (who also failed to defeat She-Hulk).
 Upon learning that the Champion can return the Power Gem that contains the "Power Primordial" to himself at any time, Titania smashed him with a giant rock mass, believing that he would be kept buried below it.

 When the Deadpool Corps was chosen to go defeat The Awareness, the Champion deemed them unworthy and sought to challenge them.
 However he is tricked and left stranded on an empty planet after the Deadpool Corps steals his motorcycle.
 After being rescued by the Gardener, the Champion tracks down Deadpool at a bar and begins to fight, but is eventually convinced to join the team under the name "Championpool."
 He is soon tricked into going to fight on another deserted planet, only to find that there are no warriors to fight and his rocket cycle is without fuel, leaving him stranded.

 The Champion of the Universe was with the other Elders of the Universe during Thanos' meeting with them.
 Thanos caused the supposed deaths of those present.

-After the Multiverse was restored following the "Secret Wars" storyline, the Champion of the Universe took part in a Contest of Champions between the other Elders of the Universe in order to determine who would keep the Power Primordial that is now abundant throughout the universe.
-He was eliminated from the contest when his unknown champions lost.
+After the multiverse was restored in "Secret Wars", the Champion of the Universe took part in a Contest of Champions between the other Elders of the Universe to determine who would keep the Power Primordial.
+He was eliminated from the contest when his champions lost.

 Thane and Death sent the Champion of the Universe to recruit Starfox in a plot to take Thanos down when they learn that Thanos is dying.